sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-commands/account-create.md

 }
 ```

-## Testing in IdentityNow
+## Testing in Identity Security Cloud

-One way to test whether the account create code works in IDN is to set up an access profile and role that grants members an entitlement from the connector’s target source.
+One way to test whether the account create code works in ISC is to set up an access profile and role that grants members an entitlement from the connector’s target source.
 Start by creating an access profile that grants one or more entitlements from the target source.

 ![Testing 1](./img/testing1.png)